romcal/romcal/packages/builder/README.md

 The builder contains no rite name.
-Everything rite-specific comes from a `romcal.build.ts` manifest at the rite root, typed as `RiteBuildManifest`: the entry point, output directories, the npm name template for generated bundles, and the data itself — calendars, base calendar, locales and martyrology.
+Everything rite-specific comes from a `romcal.build.ts` manifest at the rite root, typed as `RiteBuildManifest`: the entry point, output directories, formats to emit, the npm name template for generated bundles, and the data itself — calendars, base calendar, locales and martyrology.
 The engine contracts come from `@internal/generator`; only the data comes from the rite.
 CLI flags override what the manifest declares.

 `--rite` resolves against `rites/*` and can be omitted while only one rite exposes a manifest.